Geetisha17/Realtime-Code-Editor/README.md

 # Real-Time Code Editor
-The Real-Time Code Editor is an advanced web application designed for seamless collaboration among developers.
+The Real-Time Code Editor is a dynamic, full-stack collaborative code editing platform crafted to empower developers with live, interactive coding sessions.
-It enables multiple users to edit code simultaneously in real time, fostering efficient teamwork and rapid iteration cycles.
-Built with robust features tailored for modern development workflows, it enhances productivity and code quality through its intuitive interface and powerful functionalities.
+Built with modern technologies like React, Socket.IO, Redis, and Docker, the application enables multiple users to connect to a shared workspace, write code together in real time, and experience instant collaboration just like they would in a physical coding environment.

 ## Features
 - **Real-time Editing**